brunorijsman/rift-python/doc/docker.md

 ## Realistic Testing of Multi-Node Topologies in Docker

-TODO: This is an area still under development.
+Note: This is an area still under development.
 In the future additional and tools and scripts will be added to make this easier.

 As mentioned [before](#running-tests-in-docker), when you run a multi-node topology system test